aaronhall/backbone.mediator.js/README.md

 <a name="director"></a>
 ### Backbone.Director

-This director handlers a router event and a view event by name.
+This director handles a router event and a view event by name.
 The `handlers` keys are arbitrary strings; the 'colon' separators are just convention.

 Handlers that handle route events are passed the route-defined URL parameters in the order they appear in the path definition.